Opaline gland

 Sea hares are gastropods without hard shells, using their specialized ink as their main defensive mechanism instead.
 Their ink has several purposes, most of which have a chemical basis.
 For one, the ink serves to cloud the predator's vision as well as halt their senses temporarily.
 In addition, the chemicals in the ink mimic food.
 Their skin and digestive tract are toxic to predators as well.
 They are also seen to change their feeding behaviours in response to averse stimuli.

 Diet and impact on ink

-The diet of sea hares enable them to gain the chemicals present in their ink and determine the color of their ink.
+The diet of sea hares enables them to gain the chemicals present in their ink and determine the color of their ink.
 They have adapted over time to feed mainly on seaweed and algae as without their specific diet they will be left without ink and fall prey to predators.
 The species they feed on determine the strength of their chemical defense.
 Individuals that feed on red algae, such as plocamium, were found to have better defense than those that fed on green algae, like ulva lactuca.